kkzvlad/uaro-docs/docs/WoE.md

 - The following mini-boss cards render no effect within WoE Castles (Ghostring, Angeling, Deviling and Maya Purple).<br>
 - Alliances are abolished.<br>
 - @GuildHP is now toggleable through @loginsettings (Allows you to view Guild member HP even outside of party).<br>
+- Guild Emblems must be visible and clearly identifiable to participate<br>

 ### Item Restrictions: